-The Hands of Walt Disneyby Jim Korkis, staff writer
+The Hands of Walt Disneyby Jim Korkis, contributing writer

 While the eyes may be the window to a person's soul, hands truly communicate the story of a person's life.

 To help pay my way through college, I did a number of odd jobs concurrently including a brief stint as a barker at a carnival.
 As part of that job, I had to learn the basics of palmistry to fill in occasionally when the official fortune teller was “not feeling well” after a night of partying.

 Part of the spiel was when you took hold of the person's hands, you said, “Your life is now in my hands.”
 As corny as that was, it was the truth.
 You could tell a lot about a person not just by the length of lines or their placement on the palms but the texture and shape of the hand itself.

 It is not surprising, with all there is still left to write about Walt Disney, especially with new things being uncovered every week, that no one has ever really taken time to write about his magnificent hands.

 Walt Disney had both the gentle and expressive hands of an artist as well as the strong and rough hands of a laborer.
 His hands were equally adept at communicating through artwork or manipulating miniature objects in his private collection as they were helping his dad build a house or push heavy carts.

 I was recently re-watching Walt Disney's visit to Marceline, Missouri in 1956 for the dedication of The Walt Disney Municipal Park and Swimming Pool.
 During his visit he stopped by St. Francis Hospital.

 While he was in the section with children in beds, Walt instinctively leaned down so that he was at eye level with them as a warm smile stretched across his face.
 I have always been impressed with how gently he would cup both his large hands around the very small hand of a child to provide a comforting reassurance.